NorthernBunny/NorthernBunny.github.io/_posts/2026-06-3-Investigating-The-mbot2.md

 * Attempted to use specific encoder motor commands to manually adjust the RPMs to compensate.

 Unfortunately, nothing fixed the drift.
 I took it back to the library tech, who validated that it was behaving strangely and swapped it for another unit.
 The replacement is working normally!

+### Identifying Images

+Followed some instructions to:

+* add sprite extensions, Machine Learning, Cognitive Services, User Cloud Message and Teachable Machine
+* train a model to recognize yellow as happy, red as angry, and blue as sad
+* use makeblock to recognize colors using the camera on my macbook and depending on recognized color to send the corelating message, happy, angry or sad to the cloud ?
+* added device extensions, AI Emoji Workshop and AI Emoji
+* created emojis for happy, sad, angry
+* mbot2 connects to wifi, says hi, and waits for msg
+* mbot2 plays appropriate happy, sad, angry sound and displays appropriate emoji

+Worked well.
+Pretty incredible that this is possible with such minimal effort !